The Bitwarden Blog

 World Backup Day - Top tips to protect your passwords

-On World Backup Day, we celebrate backing up our most important data.
-Perhaps that is your treasured digital photographs, or perhaps the novel you’ve been writing for the past several years.
-In almost everyone’s case, it also means backing up your sensitive information such as logins, passwords, secure notes and other items.
+On World Backup Day, we remember how important it is to backup our data.
+Perhaps that is your treasured digital photographs, or the novel you’ve been writing for the past several years.
+In almost every case, it means backing up sensitive information such as logins, passwords, secure notes, and other items.

-As an application with end-to-end encryption, only you hold the key to your Bitwarden Vault.
+As an application with end-to-end encryption, only you hold the key to your Bitwarden vault.
 Bitwarden as a company cannot ever see your data, or even reset your password for you.
-As we detail in our Welcome email

-- Your Master Password is the only way you can unlock the Vault and only you hold the key.
+Remember: Your Master Password is the only way you can unlock the vault and only you hold the key.
 Memorize it, or write it down and keep it in a safe place.
 If you lose or forget it, you’ll need to start over with a new Bitwarden vaut.

-Whether to only memorize, or to write down, a Master Password is a personal decision.
+How you choose to keep your Master Password safe is a personal decision.
 The Bitwaden community has a lot of terrific tips and advice on this topic.
 We simply recommend: do what is safe and works for you so you do not forget it.

-If you set up two-step login for your Bitwarden account, it is equally important that you build in protection to backup your Bitwarden recovery code and have redundant mechanisms for two-step login if possible.
+When you set up two-step login for your Bitwarden account, it is equally important that you build in protection to backup your Bitwarden recovery code and have redundant mechanisms for two-step login, if possible.